xiojay/anime-watchlist-project/README.md

 Zen Anime Watchlist is a Django application that allows users to create a personalized watchlist of their favorite anime, write and manage reviews, and interact with other users through likes and dislikes on reviews.

 ## Features
 - User authentication (Sign Up, Sign In, Logout)
+- Update username, email, and password
 - Personalized watchlist with status updates (Watched,  Complete, Dropped)
 - Add, edit, and delete reviews
 - Like and dislike reviews